phoenixnap/apigee-automation-scripts/README.md

 **refresh_token** - Same as in **upload_spec.py**.

+**page_size** - The amount of elements to return for API calls that have paging.
+Default is 100.

 ## upload_theme.py

 This python script leverages Apigee internal APIs to maintain an apigee portal look and feel, by modifiying logos, stylesheets etc.  This script uses a custom configuration file described below, to reference different theme resoures.